gnmearacaun/rpios-wayfirewm-config/README.md

 ### Build Neovim

 Neovim is improving rapidly.
-To take advantage of recent developments in the plugins infrastructure we need a newer version of Neovim than Bookworm repositories are offering.
+To take advantage of recent developments in the plugins infrastructure we need a newer version of Neovim than Bookworm offers.
+Neovim plays nicely with the system clipboard for copy and pasting, commenting lines easily (`gcc`) and searching for files with `telescope` and so much more.

 - Note `CMAKE_BUILD_TYPE=RelWithDebInfo` would make a build with Debug info. `Release` runs a bit lighter.